vim-scripts/vim-dict/README.md

     :Dict hello
     :Dict start up

 The `Dict` command uses hosts and databases defined in the `g:dict_hosts` global list.
 By default it is set to `[["dict.org", ["all"]]]` (the format will be explained a bit later).

 `Dict` command can use a word under the cursor.
 Just move the cursor to a word and type in the command line:

     :Dict

 The same works on selection - just select multiple words in the Visual mode.

+The `:Dict` command will open a preview window.
+To close that window you may run `:pc`, or just hit `q` if the Dict window is the active one.

 Configuration
 -------------